AdRoll/hologram/README.md

 And it will build a base container that can be pushed to your favourite private docker registry, just add the config file and you're good to go!

 ### Rollout to Developers
 1. Import each developer's SSH key into LDAP.
-Hologram will search for their key in the `sshPublicKey` attribute.
+Hologram will search for their key in the `sshPublicKey` attribute by default.
 2. Install the `hologram-agent.pkg` installer you built before on each developer's workstation.

 ## Usage